gtmvp.

 Bottoms-up adoption, top-down revenue.

 Developer tools do not sell themselves.
-They get adopted by one engineer, slip into the stack, and have to graduate into a six-figure contract before anybody on the buying side has heard your name.
-Devtools GTM strategy is the discipline of running a bottoms-up adoption motion and a top-down revenue motion at the same time.
-GTMVP runs the 24-hour diagnostic built for PLG and devtools operators.
+They get adopted by one engineer and slip into the stack.
+Then they have to graduate into a six-figure contract before the buying side has heard your name.
+Devtools paid media runs a bottoms-up adoption motion and a top-down revenue motion at once.
+GTMVP runs the 24-hour paid media Diagnostic built for PLG and devtools operators.

 VERTICAL